Stony Valley Railroad Grade: Historical significance

 The Stony Creek Valley was originally settled in 1824 after the discovery of coal and due to the availability of fresh waters from Cold Springs.
 The abundance of coal in the valley led to the creation of the Schuylkill & Susquehanna Railroad during the 1850s.
 The railroad was also used to bring tourists to the valley in search of fresh mineral waters.
 A 200 room resort was built at this time which later burnt down as the regions resources depleted.
 The towns that once rested along this stretch such as Rausch Gap, now considered a ghost town, have long been gone.

 Trail’s history and evolution

 The land on which the SVRG rests was purchased by the Pennsylvania Game Commission in 1945.
 The Game Commission converted the Schuylkill and Susquehanna Railroad corridor into one of the nation's first rail trails.
 Since that time, the trail has yet to evolve.
 The occasional upkeep of washouts and clearing of blockages provides the only attention to the trail.

 Trail development

 Design and construction

 The SVRG is roughly eight feet wide and its surface consists of dirt and gravel.
 The trail, although rough, is mostly level throughout its entirety.
 Due to the roughness of the trail it is not wheel-chair accessible.
-Wooded area surrounds the trail, which is not well marked at any areas.
-Trail markings let travelers know they are still on the trail, however, no mile markers or point-of-interest markers are visible.
+Wooded area surrounds the trail, which is not well marked at any point.